mdo-org/mdo/docs/about/faq.md

 I'm not sure about the "always" part (the future has too many unknown unknowns).

 To be honest, I'm not even sure anyone other than me will even find MDo useful.
+Hopefully you will :)

 However, I can say I currently don't have any intentions to make money from MDo.
 And if this ever changed, I'd probably still keep it as an open-source project.